rossberg/camp/README.txt

 3.6 Repairing Playlists
 -----------------------

-The context menu on playlists has an item for "repairing" a playlist.
-It goes through all the files in the playlist and checks if they exist.
+The context menu on playlist tracks has an item for "repairing" a playlist.
+It goes through all the tracks and checks if their files still exist.
 Where not, it searches the library for a file with the same or a similar name.

 * Once the search is complete, it shows a log of all missing files and whether